 Armenia shelves Iranian railway project as Azerbaijan steams ahead

-The costs of the ambitious railway are too high to justify its construction, Armenia's minister of transportation announced.
+The costs of the ambitious Armenian section are too high to justify its construction, the minister of transportation announced.

 An Armenian official has announced that the long-discussed railway line connecting the country with neighboring Iran is not an immediate priority.
 The announcement comes as rival Azerbaijan moves ahead with its own ambitious infrastructure development.